aditiakella/Period2Gaels/README.md

 * [Website on Raspberry Pi Web Server](http://tweeter.gq/)

 # Project Components
+* Databases:
+   * In order to run the database, run our website (Tweeter.gq).
+Then hover the cursor over Joke API and right below the drop down menu is Database.
+One a user inputs data into the table a new user will appear (https://github.com/aditiakella/Period2Gaels/blob/main/templates/index.html)
+   * Scroll down to Crud Create
+   * Insert your information and it will come out and the user can see there username password and email on a table provided above
+   * As of right now progress is still being made and learning how to fix our errors as well
+   * Going to tutorial and learning from Mr.M was a great way to recieve feedback as well as learning how to improve our code
 * Web API:
     * Running Instructions: In order to run the bird API, click the link to our [website](Tweeter.gq).
 Then, click on word “Birds” in the navbar.
 This is the joke API page and every time you click on “New Joke”, a new joke will be generated.
     * First an [app route on the views.py page](https://github.com/aditiakella/Period2Gaels/blob/51c47dd73e691921b14e07146d090372afcdfe39/views.py#L42-L50) was added so that the joke API could have it's own page